Denver Family Lawyer

 When child custody is being decided, the court will set up visitation rights with the best interest of the child in mind.
 It will be decided whether or not joint custody or sole custody will be awarded, and consequently what type of visitation schedule would be allotted.

-For assertive legal advocacy with your famly matter, contact a Denver family lawyer today for your initial case evaluation!
+Need an attorney for your family case in Denver?
+For assertive legal advocacy with your family matter, contact a Denver family lawyer today for your initial case evaluation!